Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 the env-var column and pushing every other row's padding out.
 This

-mirrors how :class:`~click_extra.colorize.ColorOption` reads
+mirrors how :class:`~click_extra.color.ColorOption` reads

 ``NO_COLOR`` and friends.